 While I access Strava most often via the app, there are even more features if you view it on a computer browser.
 Note that you have to use a computer browser for certain things, like adding a new pair of shoes or updating your privacy settings.
 They keep adding more features to the app, but it’s not all on there yet!

 There are two options when looking into Strava.
 The first is the free version which has lots of bells and whistles, which I explained above and allows you to track your runs and see all sorts of data, track your shoe mileage, and connect with others.
+It’s so helpful when you’re working towards specific fitness goals.
 They also have a paid version which is called Strava Summit.
-Strava Summit costs $5.00 a month or $59.99 yearly.
+Strava Summit, costs $5.00 a month or $59.99 yearly.
 The premium version has lots of additional perks including:

 - Route Planning